Chapter 11: Faraway Places

 The only edible vegetation was a small plum fruit, although there were times when the older boys managed to steal a small piece of coconut from their captors’ limited supplies.
 As for George and William, their pampered lives in India had deprived them of even the most basic survival skills.
 The islanders had wasted no time in stripping the boys of their clothes and they had no choice but to run naked with the other children.
 Mosquitoes or sand flies infested the cay and they were soon covered with itchy bites.
 William cried so much that he drove the women to distraction.
 They called him Uass, a name that seemed to mimic his heartbroken wailing.
 In the end, the women used to tie him up to a tree and beat him with a bamboo for making a noise.
 ‘On one occasion, when the women were beating him, I went and released him, and very nearly lost my life,’ Ireland said, ‘for an arrow was shot within an inch of my head.
 They sometimes tied him up and left him for several hours.’

-ADDENDUM ONE: A BRIEF HISTORY OF THE LOW SANDY ISLES
+ADDENDUM TWO, PART 3: A BRIEF HISTORY OF THE LOW SANDY ISLES

 The first English captain to visit these low islands and describe them was Captain James Cook, who anchored on their leeside of No. 1 island (see map) on 21 August 1770, on his pioneering voyage up the eastern coast of Australia in HMS Endeavour.

 Upon this island which is only a small spot of sand with some trees upon it, we saw a good many hutts [sic] or habitations of the natives which we supposed comes over from the main to these islands (from which they are distant about 5 leagues) to catch turtle as these animals come ashore to lay their eggs.7